Sale1996/Android-apps/README.md

 App was used as a tool to learn basic operation with Sql Lite.

 # Simplemvvmapp
 Simplified version of android app which uses MVVM pattern.
+Used as learning tool.
 Credits to: https://www.youtube.com/watch?v=d7UxPYxgBoA

 # Mvvcpatternappjava
 Note management app made with java language in mvvm pattern.
+Used as learning tool.
 Credits to: https://www.youtube.com/watch?v=ARpn-1FPNE4&list=PLrnPJCHvNZuDihTpkRs6SpZhqgBqPU118&index=1